 Originally created in 1923 by Unitarian minister Norbert Capek of Prague, Czechoslovakia, the Flower Ceremony was introduced to the United States by Rev. Maya Capek, Norbert’s widow.

-In this ceremony, everyone in the congregation brings a flower.
+In this ceremony, which we hold in the spring, everyone in the congregation brings a flower.
 Each person places a flower on the altar or in a shared vase.
 The congregation and minister bless the flowers, and they’re redistributed.
 Each person brings home a different flower than the one they brought. “

 For more information: UUA Flower Ceremony